 Village of Crickets was founded by Danielle Barnhart & Iris Mahan.
-We host readings, panels, and literary events in NYC, both independently and in cooperation with Adelphi University’s MFA Program & other arts organizations.
+We host readings, panels, and literary events in cooperation with Adelphi University’s MFA Program & other arts organizations.

 The mission of Village of Crickets is to foster engagement within the literary community.
 We aim to forge bonds between emerging and celebrated writers, between teacher and student, and to reach out to those who may not feel as though they have a defined literary home.

 VOC strives to amplify marginalized voices, cultivate literary citizenship, promote progressive ideas, strengthen our sense of community within the arts, and to celebrate intersectionality among writers and artists.

 We believe that there is no substitute for meaningful connections between good-hearted people.
 We are all reaching for the liminal space between that which inspires us, and the moment of creation.
 Recognizing this in one another is essential in order to achieve a more loving, emotionally literate, creative, and vibrant world.